“The benefit for us is not just for the organisation, but for the communities we work with. And at the end of the day that is what matters most.”

 So, we really needed to be able to live inside our accounts but without taking up all of our time – time which is better spent delivering on the ground.
 We know we need to be in community, running programs rather than going over receipts or looking at invoices.

-That’s certainly what Accounting For Good has done for us.
+That’s certainly what True Accounting has done for us.
 They’ve taken away any headaches that we’ve had in the past.
 They set up the system… they run it for us and also keep us heavily involved… but instead of it being a problem, they’ve helped us identify solutions that really work for us.”

 Part of the team